 Please stay tuned and thank you to our fans around the world for your continued support, patience and understanding."

 Dying Light 2 is an open-world first-person zombie-themed RPG game currently in development by Techland.
-As Klinjon pointed out in his preview of the game , Dying Light 2 will feature the previous game's best bits and add some new branching choices.
+As Klinjon pointed out in his , Dying Light 2 will feature the previous game's best bits and add some new branching choices.

 The upcoming game will see you interacting with your environment in some imaginative and fresh ways as well as throw some curve-balls to even the more seasoned players among the fans.